Shah Cement

 Shah Cement Industries Limited is a Bangladeshi building materials company headquartered in Dhaka, Bangladesh.
 As of 2019, The company holds the highest share (14%) of the cement market in Bangladesh.
 It is the largest cement plant in Bangladesh in terms of production capacity.
 It is a subsidiary of Abul Khair Group.

 History

 Shah Cement was founded in 2002 by Abul Khair Group in Munshiganj, Dhaka with an initial capacity of 5.2 million metric tons per annum.
 It also established its own power plant with the capacity of 17 megawatt.

 In 2018, the company installed and commissioned a 15,000 tonnes capacity vertical roller mill (VRM) in its plant, supplied by Danish company FLSmidth.
 The roller mill was recognized as world's largest vertical roller mill by Guinness World Record.

 The company received "Best Brand Award" from Kantar Millward Brown and Bangladesh Brand Forum in 2010, 2016 and 2017 in building materials category.

 Controversy

-In 2017, Bangladesh National Board of Revenue accused the company of VAT deceit of BDT 0.9 Billion.
+VAT Evasion

+Shah Cement Industries Ltd has faced multiple allegations of large-scale VAT evasion.
+According to the Bangladesh National Board of Revenue (NBR), the company evaded approximately BDT 900 million in value-added tax by concealing purchase records, acquiring raw materials from unregistered suppliers, and employing other irregular methods.
+This finding emerged after the VAT Intelligence and Investigation Directorate of the NBR reviewed Shah Cement’s audited financial statements for the years 2012, 2013, and 2014.
+Previously, in 2014, the Large Taxpayers Unit (LTU) of the VAT Department also accused the company of evading BDT 788.5 million in taxes.
+These recurring allegations highlight concerns over the company’s compliance with Bangladesh’s taxation laws.